UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-In these cases a supplied="yes" may also be present for one titleInfo element.
+In these cases a :code:`supplied="yes"` may also be present for one :code:`titleInfo` element.
 Supplied titles would be used as `dcterms:title`.
 Triples will not indicate supplied titles using brackets.

 `Example record from roth:5342 <https://digital.lib.utk.edu/collections/islandora/object/roth:5342/datastream/MODS/>`_